nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### View Commands : `help`

-Displays a list of commonly used possible commands along with each of their formats respectively so that you can refer to commands conveniently whenever you forgot about these commands.
+Displays a list of commonly used possible commands along with each of their formats respectively so that you can refer to commands conveniently whenever you forget about them.
-  * Only a few main commands will be displayed to avoid information overload for first time and forgetful users.
+  * Only a few main commands will be displayed to avoid information overload for first-time and forgetful users.
   * Users can read the User Guide for detailed information on all the commands.

 Format: `help`

 ### Making a task: `mk`

-Makes a task to the planner. <br>
+Makes a task and adds it into the planner. <br>
-Task with the same title cannot be added to the planner so that you will not have to worry about adding duplicate task by accident.
+Tasks with the same title cannot be added to the planner so that you do not have to worry about adding duplicate tasks by accident.

 Format: `mk n/TITLE [set/DATE] [s/DURATION] [d/DESCRIPTION]
 [r/RECURRING SCHEDULE] [st/STATUS] [t/TAG]…`